 Every student who is interested in Applied Mathematics needs to look into Washington State University.
 Washington State University applied mathematics students earn 1.7% more than the average applied math grad.
 Pullman, Washington allows a whimsical small-town setting for students to study in.

 With the diverse campus at Wazzu, you will have plenty of opportunities to interact with students from all backgrounds.
-The most popular degree with students at Washington State University is general social sciences.
+Washington State University offers graduate degree programs for students who wish to carry on after earning a bachelor's degree.
 For additional information, check out the college scorecard.

 North Carolina State University at Raleigh is a great option for students pursuing an Applied Mathematics degree.
 Placed in Raleigh, North Carolina, this college is a very good final choice for students who enjoy the joy of a major city.